nedoshi/Network-troubleshooting/README.md

-I'll create a comprehensive tutorial for troubleshooting networking issues in  private clusters.I've created a comprehensive troubleshooting guide for ARO (Azure Red Hat OpenShift) private cluster networking issues.
+I'll create a comprehensive tutorial for troubleshooting networking issues in  private clusters.